asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

 ### BFS

-Similarly to trees, however not as widely used with tree traversal, while, very much a cornerstone traversal approach for graphs, this approach inspects each immediate graph neighbors before going down to each of their children, inspecting a level of depth at a time
+Similarly to trees, however not as widely used with tree traversal, BFS is very much a cornerstone traversal approach for graphs, this approach inspects each immediate graph neighbors before going down to each of their children, inspecting a level of depth at a time

+Note that is quite important when a node is marked as visited in either BFS or DFS traversals, this is due to how the traversal works, while in the recursive approach we have more freedom, in the iterative BFS approach the visited mark must be done when the child node is added to the queue.

+This detail, of when the node is marked as visited comes in again when we discuss the Dijkstra algorithm, where the visited mark is done in a different position in the iterative process, and it is very important to take a note of that.
+The early or late marking of a node as visited, could drastically change the algorithm, the problem and the solution.

 ```java
     void breadth(Queue<Node> queue, List<Integer> path, Set<Node> visited) {